-This document contains information about:
+This document contains:

-- Description of scientific background of scintillometry and deduction of the equations used in the instrument software to calculate sensible heat and latent heat fluxes - Technical description of the RPG-MWSC-160 with details about its principle of operation - Complete software description with details on data formats (binary) - Installation and maintenance of the RPG-MWSC-160 and optical LAS systems that are operated in combination with the microwave system
+- A description of scientific background of scintillometry and deduction of the equations used in the instrument software to calculate sensible heat and latent heat fluxes - A technical description of the RPG-MWSC-160 with details about its principle of operation - A Complete software description with details on data formats (binary).

+For detailed information on installation and maintenance of the RPG-MWSC-160 and combined optical LAS systems please refer to the RPG-MWSC-160 Installation Manual.